TheLastCylon/ecosystem/documentation/why.md

 - HTTP is Hypertext Transfer Protocol.
 A protocol designed for transferring Hypertext between machines on a network!
 - HTML is Hypertext Markup Language.
 A language browsers use in order to render what you see in the browser.

-Given that we are now in a world where we are NOT transferring static HTML data to web-browsers anymore: Why are we still using HTTP?
+Given that we are now in a world where we are **not** transferring static HTML data to web-browsers anymore: Why are we still using HTTP?

 Why can't I just have a TCP server, sitting behind Apache or Nginx?